-13. All API operations must be idempotent
+16. All API operations must be idempotent

-Let us recall that idempotency is the following property: repeated calls to the same function with the same parameters don't change the resource state.
+Let us remind the reader that idempotency is the following property: repeated calls to the same function with the same parameters won't change the resource state.
 Since we're discussing client-server interaction in the first place, repeating requests in case of network failure isn't an exception, but a norm of life.